gpoore/codebraid-preview-vscode/README.md

 `--extract-media` is required to preview Jupyter notebooks and is automatically enabled only for that case.

+*Inline*

 * `codebraid.preview.security.allowInlineScripts` [`false`]:  Allow the
   preview to use inline scripts `<script>...</script>`.
 (Scripts bundled as part of the extension are always allowed.)

+*Embedded*

+* `codebraid.preview.security.allowEmbeddedFonts` [`true`]:  Allow the preview
+  to load fonts from `data:` URLs.
+This is helpful when using `--embed-resources` (or deprecated `--self-contained`) to embed resources in the preview document rather than loading them from local or remote locations.

+* `codebraid.preview.security.allowEmbeddedImages` [`true`]:  Allow the
+  preview to load images from `data:` URLs.
+This is helpful when using `--embed-resources` (or deprecated `--self-contained`) to embed resources in the preview document rather than loading them from local or remote locations.

+* `codebraid.preview.security.allowEmbeddedMedia` [`true`]:  Allow the preview
+  to load media from `data:` URLs.
+This is helpful when using `--embed-resources` (or deprecated `--self-contained`) to embed resources in the preview document rather than loading them from local or remote locations.

+* `codebraid.preview.security.allowEmbeddedScripts` [`false`]:  Allow the
+  preview to load scripts from `data:` URLs.
+This is helpful when using `--embed-resources` (or deprecated `--self-contained`) to embed resources in the preview document rather than loading them from local or remote locations.

+* `codebraid.preview.security.allowEmbeddedStyles` [`true`]:  Allow the
+  preview to load styles from `data:` URLs.
+This is helpful when using `--embed-resources` (or deprecated `--self-contained`) to embed resources in the preview document rather than loading them from local or remote locations.

+*Local*

 * `codebraid.preview.security.allowLocalFonts` [`true`]:  Allow the preview to load fonts from the current workspace folder, the document directory, and